 For intense, the CRM platform has commerce tracking, marketing automation, and a sales intelligence app.
 Its IT platform includes a domain toolset, a ticketing app, and a password vault.

-The hallmarks of this business management tool include task automation and project management.
+The hallmarks of this business management software include task automation and project management.
 Just like with other productivity tools, users may assign tasks, monitor the status of existing projects using a calendar, timeline, or table view, and click on each card to see all correspondence and feedback.

 Additionally, Trello provides Butler (a no-code automation tool) that lets users plan assignments, reveal impending deadlines, automate tasks like moving lists, and create custom buttons to expedite workflows.